ADDICTION & RELAPSE

 by Sue Brooks, MA, LPC, LCDC

 Stanton Peele, a psychologist, attorney, and addiction expert, famous for his 1975 groundbreaking Love and Addiction, recently wrote an article addressing the recent controversy, Are Addiction and Mental Illness Really Brain Diseases?
-Having worked in the addiction profession for 15 years, my concern with Peele’s question is not the question; it’s the potential answer.
-People these days are desperate, but not for answers – they only want one simple and definitive answer.
+Having worked in the addiction profession for 20 years, my concern with Peele’s question is not the question; it’s the potential answer.
+People these days are desperate, but not for answers – they only want one simple and ground-in-stone, definitive answer.
 And, it better be right, forever!
 Relapse is not an option.
 Relapse is failure.
-Or is it?

 According to Thomas McLellan’s landmark study published in JAMA in 2000, relapse rates for substance (alcohol and drug) dependence are a little better than the relapse rates for hypertension and asthma and a little worse than the relapse rates for type II diabetes.
 To addicts and their families, these facts can bring a significant amount of relief.
 Further, when the subject of relapse is included in the discussion that I, for one, have yet to hear of anyone being turned away from a hospital emergency room for having yet another heart attack or yet another asthma attack, so why are addicts so stigmatized for relapsing?!, people’s frazzled nerves start to relax and their minds become more receptive to new information about addiction and mental illness.
 (I also realize that this logic has limitations in that medical complications usually don’t result in negative consequences involving the criminal justice system.)